aswinjose89/gic-ng-app/README.md

 ### Express Model View Controller Pattern (MVC)

-The following is an illustration of how we can apply CRUD operation in angular framework with the help of typescript
+The following is an illustration of how we can apply CRUD operation in angular framework with the help of typescript and localstorage

 #### Prerequisites: